That time of year again

 Now the reason why the music from this area is only used as inspiration or refreshed in some way is simply due to the fact that it was fresh when it first came out, when it was first made.
 Mike Reed said himself that it will be obvious to anyone who is listening to the music that there will be spirit missing if one does not make it fresh today.
 It needs to be as fresh today as it was in the moment of its first creation.

 The band was never meant to be a cover band, or a repertory band.
 The music is not originally made, but it is originally recomposed.
 A metaphor Mike Reed used to describe it is that it’s their tunes, like wearing someone else’s suit, but letting it in or out so it perfectly fits you.
-Our guy over in Manchester is all too familiar with the sound of music as a Plumber Manchester in the thick of it, and part-time keyboard player, with the clanging and banging of pipes and drains.
-Loving every bit of the sound.
-“If Mike’s in town then I’m there”.

 If you ever get opportunity to see these guys play, we much recommend it.
 It’s a fully original sound which brings you back to that which was, but sounds new and fresh.